AdyGCode/xxx-iot-server/README.md

     4 rows in set (0.024 sec)
 ```

-When the final line is executed successfully use `\q` followed by `ENTER` to quit the MySQL CLI.
+When the final line has run successfully, use `\q` followed by `ENTER` to quit the MySQL
+CLI.

 You are ready to develop the server code.

-### Install and Configure Mosquitto on Raspberry Pi

-TODO: Create these instructions

 ## Credits